 The purpose of this experiment is to understand the existence of vibrations in a rotary flexible link and the resulting mode shapes.
 Any beam-like structure exhibits vibrations either due to external changing loads or due to reorientation via actuators.
 The experiment deals with the modeling and identification of modal frequencies and mode shapes of free vibrations for a rotary flexible link.
 This analysis is particularly useful to understand structural vibrations and modes and how to contain them in real-world applications like aircraft and spacecraft structures as well as robotic links/manipulators.

 This experiment involves system identification and modeling of the flexible link.
-The objective is to find the stiffness of the flexible link and conduct a frequency sweep across a range to determine the structural frequencies and mode shapes of the link.
+The objective is find the stiffness and the viscous damping coefficient of the flexible link and conduct a frequency sweep across a range to determine the structural frequencies and mode shapes of the link.

 This experiment is performed using the Quanser Rotary Flexible Link mounted on an SRV-02 servo motor.
 This system, shown in Fig. 1, consists of an electromechanical plant, where a flexible link is rotated using a servo motor.
 The base of the flexible link is mounted on the load gear of the servo motor system.
 The servo angle, , increases positively when it rotates counter-clockwise (CCW).
 The servo (and thus the link) turn in the CCW direction when the control voltage is positive, i.e., .